 What do I know?
-I’d like to begin my review of the new Ocean Kayak Malibu Pedal with a short story of youthful ignorance.
+I’d like to begin my review of the Ocean Kayak Malibu Pedal recreational boat with a short story of youthful ignorance.

 Once upon a time I started kayaking and embarked on an expedition through the Great Lakes.
 I’d just received three degrees and was paddling from my university on the northern tip of Superior to my hometown, 2,500 nautical miles to the southeast.
 My father was a huge supporter of the trip.
 He was a truck driver, a non-swimmer and a fisherman.
 He was not a paddler.
 And my father didn’t go past grade 12 in school.

 “You kayakers are crazy,” he told me on the drive to the city of Thunder Bay to begin my three-and-a-half month trip.
 “You’ll just be sitting there not using your legs.
 And you can’t even fish because you’re holding your paddle all the time.
 You should invent a kayak you can pedal.”

 “Then it wouldn’t be a kayak,” I told him, surely rolling my eyes.
 No serious kayaker would use it.
 It wouldn’t be kayaking.
 What did he know?

 The pedal drive has its place in kayaking